-Developed by the BC Provincial Nursing Skin & Wound Committee in collaboration with Wound Clinicians from:

-First Nationa Health Authority Health though willness Fraserhealth Better health.
-Best in health care.
-Better health.
-Best in health care.
-Better health.
-Best in health care.
-Interior Health I Title Guideline: Wound Management for Adults & Children Practice Nurses in accordance with health authority/agency policy/standards.
+Developed by the BC Provincial Nursing Skin & Wound Committee in collaboration with Wound Clinicians from: First Nations Health Authority Health through address Better health.
+Best in health Care. island health Interior Health Interior Health Care.
+Description of the northern wey of caring Title Guideline: Wound Management for Adults & Children Practice Nurses in accordance with health authority/agency policy/standards.
 Level Nurses in accordance with their scope of practice, additional education and competency may perform conservative sharp and biological wound debridement.
-Clients with wounds require an interprofessional holistic approach to provide comprehensive, suidones based management including approach and treatment of wounds. evidence-based management including assessment and treatment of wounds.
-This clinical practice guideline focuses solely on the role of the nurse as one member of the interprofessional team providing client care.
-Background Many internal and external factors affect wound healing.
-A logical, systematic approach to developing a plan of care for the management of a client with a wound is required.
+Clients with wounds require an interprofessional holistic approach to provide comprehensive, evidence-based management including assessment and treatment of wounds.
+This clinical practice guideline focuses solely on the role of the nurse as one member of the Background interprofessional team providing client care.
+Many internal and external factors affect wound healing.
+A logical, systematic approach to Background developing a plan of care for the management of a client with a wound is required.
 This guideline is developed using the Wound Prevention and Management Cycle framework as presented by Wounds Canada 46 .
 It is cyclical and involves five steps: Assess/reassess: Assess the client and the wound to determine the factors contributing to the cause of the wound.
 This includes identifying environmental and systemic challenges, risks and factors that may impact wound healing.
 Establish the goal of care: Set goal of care in consultation with the client/family and the interprofessional team.
-Assemble the team: Select the interprofessional team members based on client's needs.
-Professional team members based on client's needs.
-Determine and implement the overall care plan/wound treatment plan: The overall care plan addresses the client concerns, environment and system issues, risks/causative factors and indicates the treatment plan for local wound care interventions.
-Evaluate: a.
+Assemble the team : Select the interprofessional team members based on client's needs. • Determine and implement the overall care plan/wound treatment plan : The overall care plan addresses the client concerns, environment and system issues, risks/causative factors and indicates the treatment plan for local wound care interventions. • Evaluate : a.
 Evaluate the overall care plan, b.
 Evaluate the wound treatment plan, and c.
 Evaluate if the goals are met.
 Ensure that the plan of care is sustainable.
 If goals are unmet, reassess and begin the cycle again.
 Wound healability is one factor that contributes to the overall goal of care.
-Wounds are classified so healing, and non healable (see Definitions).
-Beaudy upon the program or as healing, non-healing, and non-healable (see Definitions).
-Based upon the presence or absence of these factors the classification of wound healability is determined.
-The overall goal of care is based upon the wound healability and is determined in collaboration with the client/family, and the interprofessional team. o To Heal a Healable Wound o To Maintain a Non-healing Wound To Monitor/Manage a Non-Healable Wound Wound be also little in determined by the following: Wound healability is determined by the following: the presence of adequate circulation in the area of the wound, the presence of adequate circulation in the area of the wound; the client's medical conditions (e.g., poor vascularity, immuno-compromise or diabetes mellitus), the ability to treat the cause of the wound, o the wound size, o the length of time the wound has been open, and the presence of risk factors impacting wound healing.
-Wounds normally heal in a predictable trajectory with overlapping phases, though for some wounds healing may be slower.
-Wounds healing may be slower.
+Wounds are classified as healing, non-healing, and non-healable (see Definitions).
+Based upon the presence or absence of these factors the classification of wound healability is determined. • The overall goal of care is based upon the wound healability and is determined in collaboration with the client/family, and the interprofessional team.
+To Heal a Healable Wound To Maintain a Non-healing Wound To Mantain a Non-flealing Wound To Monitor/Manage a Non-flealable Wound Wound healability is determined by the following: the presence of adequate circulation in the area of the wound, the client's medical conditions (e.g., poor vascularity, immuno-compromise or diabetes mellitus), the ability to treat the cause of the wound, the wound size, the length of time the wound has been open, and the presence of risk factors impacting wound healing. • Wounds normally heal in a predictable trajectory with overlapping phases, though for some wounds healing may be slower.
 Wounds heal following four general phases: hemostasis, inflammation, proliferation/repair, and maturation/remodeling (see Appendix A).
 Wounds progress through the healing phases in a timely and uncomplicated manner over weeks to months.
-Note: This is a sent Some wound progress more slowly and/or may fail to move through the phases in an rolled document.
+Some wound progress more slowly and/or may fail to move through the phases in an rolled document.
 A printed copy may not reflect the current, electronic version on the CLWK website.
 Any document appearing in